kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 ## Assumptions &amp; Notes
 I'm assuming that you understand a few things:

-   * This post is a high-level discussion about customizing a default WordPress theme with a child theme, which is a well-defined best practice.
+   * This post is a high-level discussion about taking a theme that's included in a default WordPress install and customizing it with a child theme, a well-defined WP best practice.
 This post assumes that you understand the very simple technical work required to create a child theme: if not, [the Child Theme docs in the WordPress Codex ](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress")clearly describes how it's done.

-   * I'm not assuming that you know either RequireJS or the AMD spec that it's bases upon, so I'll be walking through a sample of the code used on this site.
-But it's only a walk-through and RequireJS can do much more than tasks I described.
-Therefore, I'm assuming that you have a passion for JS and have no problem reading up on a few things, such as the [RequireJS API](http://requirejs.org/docs/api.html "Read the RequireJS API") and the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD "Learn more about the Asynchronous Module Definition") that it's based upon.
+   * I'm not assuming that you know either RequireJS or the Asynchronous Module Definition (AMD) specification that it's based upon, so I'll be using sample code to walk through the process.
+But it's only a walk-through and RequireJS can do much more than the tasks I describe.
+Therefore, I'm assuming that you have a passion for JS and have no problem reading up on a few things, such as the [RequireJS API](http://requirejs.org/docs/api.html "Read the RequireJS API") and the [AMD spec](https://github.com/amdjs/amdjs-api/wiki/AMD "Learn more about the Asynchronous Module Definition").

 There's only one thing to note: this post should *not* be looked as my stating that "WordPress is bad."
-WordPress is AWESOME and I will continue to use it, but was not the way to go in order to meet the aRequireJS-related goal I set for myself with this redesign.
+WordPress is AWESOME and I will continue to use it, but was not the way to go in order to meet the RequireJS-related goal I set for myself with this redesign.
 [I discuss this at great length in my site redesign post](/site-redesign-2013/#jekyll "Read about why kaidez.com switched from WordPress to Jekyll").

+That being said, let's start things off by describing RequireJS...
 <a name="what-is-requirejs"></a>
 ## What is RequireJS?
-RequireJS is a script loader that provides a dependency management system for your website's or web app's JavaScript files.
-It's based on the previously-mentioned AMD which specifies a coding pattern for loading JS files in organized, non-blocking, asynchronous fashion.
+RequireJS is a script loader that creates a JavaScript dependency management system within your website or web app.
+It's based on the previously-mentioned AMD spec which defines a code pattern for loading JS files in organized, non-blocking, asynchronous fashion.

 Generally speaking, a RequireJS setup consists of two parts:

-1. Modules: singular units of JavaScript code that perform one task only.
-You can create multiple modules, each performing a different task.
+1. __Modules__: singular units of JavaScript code that execute either one task or a small group of closely-related tasks.
+You can create multiple modules, with each module performing a different task or tasks.

-2. Configurations: setting you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly and without conflict.
+2. __Configurations__: settings you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly and without conflict.

-The modules contain not only the code that runs your task, but also references to the dependencies need to run the task.
+The modules contain not only the code needed to run your task(s), but also references to the dependencies the code needs to run the task(s).
 These dependencies are things like the core jQuery library and plugins.

+*(Side note: if you're skeptical about setting up your JavaScript like this, read this [RequireJS discussion on GitHub](https://gist.github.com/desandro/4686136 "Read about the benefits of RequireJS") that nicely outlines the benefits of such a setup.)*

-To further illustrate this, let's look at a quick example of RequireJS in action on this site.
+Let's get some RequireJS perspective by looking at a quick example of how it works on this site.

 <a name="quick-requirejs-example"></a>
-## A Quick RequireJS Example
+## A RequireJS Example
-At the time of this post, there are 16 JavaScript files that perform different tasks...form validation, off-DOM element construction, search box functionality, etc. RequireJS efficiently manages and loads all of them into this site: this process is discussed in [the RequireJS section of my site redesign post](/site-redesign-2013/#RequireJS).

-So the initial plan was to get RequireJS to perform these different tasks on my WordPress-powered site.
-Let's look at a quick example of what the code for this would look like, particularly when jQuery's involved.

 My site's search functionality is powered by the wonderful [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
 It basically takes end user searches and returns the results based on data in a JSON object that contains the site content.

 Tipue needs four separate JS files to work and they must be listed in the following order on an HTML page...these will be dependencies: